Beyond Membership: Limitations of Add/Remove Adjacency in Differential Privacy: Results

 \subsection{Auditing Models Trained with Natural Datasets}

 In this section, we report auditing results on models trained with natural datasets.
 In fine-tuning experiments with CIFAR10, all are proposed canaries outperform add/remove DP at large subsampling rates.
 With the strongest canaries, we observe that the empirical privacy leakage exceeds the add/remove DP upper bounds for models trained from scratch with Purchase100.
+Our proposed canaries have no discernible effect on the utility of the models as shown in \Cref{fig:acc_plots}.